raspberrypi101/wpa_supplicant.conf/README.md

 # wpa_supplicant.conf
-Basic wpa_supplicant.conf file to load on boot partition
+This is the wpa_supplicant.conf template file I use to load on boot partition.

+You just need to place your Wi-Fi's SSID on the line that reads ssid="YOUR_WIFI_SSID" Then you enter your Wi-Fi password where it says psk="YOUR_WIFI_PASSWORD"

+Place the file in the boot partition.

+Done. :D